Altium-Designer-addons/scripts-libraries/Scripts - PCB/AdjustDesignators2/README.md

 # AdjustDesignators2
 This scripts can be used to adjust designators on mech layers or on silkscreen.
 The designators are centred, rotated at 0 or 90 deg depending on the component orientation and scaled appropriately.

-To create these mechanical designators you can:-
+To create these mechanical designators you can:
 - add special strings to PcbLib footprints
 - add strings in the PcbDoc component footprints with script CopyDesignatorsToMechLayerPair